coder7475/my-blogs/deploy_nginx/Deploy_node_to_ubuntu.md

 #### A. Install All Necessary Dependencies

-1. First, check the installation:
+a.
+First, check the installation:

 ```
 nginx -v